-Ray Wedmaier is a mining engineer with over 35 years working experience in the mining industry.
-He has had direct involvement in mine operating, technical and corporate roles as well as worked with industry partners as consultant, supplier and mining researcher.
+Dr Ray Wedmaier is a mining engineer with over 35 years working experience in the mining industry.
+He has had direct involvement in mine operating, technical and corporate roles as well as worked with industry partners as consultant, supplier and mining researchers.

 Skills and experience:

-Ray is a Program Director at Mining3.
-He leads research in the areas of automation and sustainability.
+Ray is currently acting as Chief Operating Officer while continuing his Program Director role at Mining3.
+He is supporting key operational procedures and leads research in the areas of automation and sustainability.

 Ray has held a number of leadership roles across the mining industry.
 He has supervised teams in finance, technical and operations capacities, lead multi-disciplinary study teams on international joint venture projects and has a demonstrated capability for influencing projects and strategies.
 Ray has a passion for the value that resource professionals can deliver and has coached and mentored senior and principal level practitioners in the mining industry.